-However, there is always a question: "Is Sicily safe to travel?"
+Sicily has a lot to see, we know that - from stunning beaches and ancient ruins to mouth-watering cuisine - but, the question remains: "Is Sicily safe to travel?"
 That's why I've compiled a comprehensive Sicily travel guide.
-It's filled with tips and recommendations.
-This way, you can ensure that your trip is enjoyable and safe.
+It's filled with tips and recommendations, so you can ensure that your trip is enjoyable and safe.

+First, let's take a look at some Sicilian customs.
 Sicilian culture is a unique blend of ancient traditions and modern influences.
 Understanding the cultural nuances can enrich your travel experience.
-It also helps you connect with the locals.

 One of the most prominent aspects of Sicilian culture is family.
-Strong family ties are valued above all else.
-It is not uncommon for several generations to live together under one roof.
+Strong family ties are valued more than - sadly - in many Western countries.
+It is not uncommon for several generations to live near each other.

 This strong sense of family extends to the community as a whole.
 It fosters a warm and welcoming atmosphere.
 Sicilians place a high value on respect and hospitality.